treyhunner/treyhunner.github.com/source/_posts/2018-10-04-asterisks-in-python-what-they-are-and-how-to-use-them.markdown

 >>> remaining
 ['watermelon', 'tomato']
 >>> first, *remaining = fruits
+>>> remaining
+['pear', 'watermelon', 'tomato']
 >>> first, *middle, last = fruits
 >>> middle
 ['pear', 'watermelon']
 ```

+If you're wondering "where could I use this in my own code", take a look at the examples in my article on [tuple unpacking in Python][].
-In my article on [tuple unpacking in Python][], I noted how the `*` operator can be used as an alternative to slicing.
+In that article I show how this use of the `*` operator can sometimes be used as an alternative to sequence slicing.

-The PEP that added this to Python 3.0 is [PEP 3132][] and it's not a very long one.

 Usually when I teach `*` I note that you can only use one `*` expression in a single multiple assignment call.
 That's technically incorrect because it's possible to use two in a nested unpacking (I talk about nested unpacking in my tuple unpacking article):